astorm/pulsestorm-launcher-wordpress/wp-content/plugins/pulsestorm_launcher/readme.txt

         return $links;
     });

 Programmers should use the immediate results (`pulsestorm_launcher_menus`) sparingly, as they're loaded into memory on every page load.
+See `pulsestorm_launcher.php` for more usage information, as we honor the filter hooks internally.